-Upon determining that all required steps have been completed, DigiCert registration personnel approve the issuance of the EV Certificate.
-As illustrated in Figure 1, when an EV Certificate is approved, a unique request string is sent to the CA via https.
-The request string contains the relevant parameters for the EV Certificate to be signed (e.g. PKCS #10 CSR, validity period, etc.) and authentication information for the DigiCert employee who is the Requester.
-The Requester's password is stored in the CA's access control database as a salted SHA-1 hash.
-Certificate access rights of DigiCert registration personnel (e.g. issue. revoke, retrieve) are managed by the CA system's access control database.
-The access control database determines whether the Requester has authorization to request certificate issuance from the specified CA key pair.
+Upon determining that all required steps have been completed.
+DigiCert registration personnel approve the issuance of the certificate.
+As illustrated in Figure 1, when a certificate is approved, a unique request string is sent to the CA via https.
+The request string contains the relevant parameters for the certificate to be signed (e.g. PKCS #10 CSR, validity period, etc.) and authentication information for the DigiCert employee who is the requestor.
+The requestor's password is stored in the CA's access control database as a salted SHA-1 hash.
+Certificate access rights of DigiCert registration personnel (e.g. issue, revoke, retrieve) are managed by the CA system's access control database.
+The access control database determines whether the requestor has authorization to request certificate issuance from the specified CA key pair.
 If so, the CA system verifies the applicant's signature on the PKCS#10 CSR and extracts the subject fields and public key for insertion into the certificate template.
-The EV Certificate is constructed with additional extensions listed in Section 7.1 (e.g. CRL distribution points, Extended Key Usage, etc.).
+The certificate is constructed with additional extensions listed in Section 7.1 (e.g. CRL distribution points, Extended Key Usage, etc.).
 The new certificate is then signed with the CA private key and stored inside the database with a certificate retrieval number.
-To pick up the new EV Certificate, the calling application sends its username and password along with the certificate retrieval number.
+To pick up the new certificate, the calling application sends its username and password along with the certificate retrieval number.
 If the calling application has certificate retrieval access, then the certificate is returned to the calling application for storage in the web server database.
 The calling application also creates a ZIP file with the Subscriber's certificate and other certificates in the DigiCert trust chain (i.e. the root CA certificate and any intermediate CA certificates).
 The zip file is stored in the database.

-4.3.2 Notification to subscriber by the CA of issuance of certificate

-EV Certificates are delivered in a zip file via email to the email address designated by the Certificate Requester during the application process.
-The Certificate Requester is also provided a hypertext link to a userid/password-protected location on DigiCert's web server where the Requester may log in and download each certificate or the zip file containing all certificates in the trust chain.
+4.3.2 Notification to subscriber by the CA of issuance of certificate a userid/password-protected location on DigiCert's web server where the subscriber may log in and download each certificate or the zip file containing all certificates in the trust chain.